Rakeela/dragora-notes/Daylogs/2024-05-15-Seven-Hundred-and-Eighty-Eighth.md

 20:27.
 46,183.
 I did eventually get back to work.
 Actually, this is a weird amount of progress.
 When I said earlier, "I have been unable to get back to work so far," that can't have been true, because I then went on to play Deep Rock Galactic: Survivors with Kistaro for a while, and came back to this work being mostly done.
 My self-monitoring is not ideal.
 I wish I were an AI so that I could understand my own cognitive processes in greater detail.

 20:29.
 When I get to 1000 daylogs, I'm going to create a Daylogs 2 folder, so that each Daylogs folder contains 1000 daylogs.

+20:30.
+3,568 words of progress so far today.

+---
+(This part added the next day.)
+I got to 46,997 words yesterday.
+4,382 words of progress in all.
+6.1 miles.
+981 kcal.
+20,435 steps.
+3 hours, 54 minutes, and 53 seconds.
+Average speed 1.5 mph.